Thinh-nguyen-03/Brewery-Management-System/README.md

 ## External Deps

 - pgAdmin 4 - https://www.pgadmin.org
-- Git - Download latest version at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+- Git - Download the latest version at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 - GitHub Desktop (Not needed, but HELPFUL) at https://desktop.github.com/

 # Pre-requisites

-## Installing PostgresSQL
+## Installing PostgreSQL

 Please go to https://www.postgresql.org/download/ and download the most recent version for the desired platform.
 Once downloaded, follow the Download Wizard to complete the process.

-For the purposes of this project, the port the database will be set on will be the default {PORT : 5432}.
+For the purposes of this project, the port the database will be set on will be the default {PORT: 5432}.

 ## Installing Node.js